johnnolan/encounter-stats/README.md

 Capture your Players attacks, damage, healing, dice rolls, custom events and more.
 Store the results into a Journal for individual encounters and the entire campaign.

+**NOTE FOR MIDI-QOL USERS: You must use targeting in order for this module to record your stats correctly**

 ## Current features are

 * Works with standard roles, `midi-qol` and `dnd5e`